 Skip to main content

-Collectively, UDT holders are members of the Unlock DAO.
-The Unlock DAO aims at governing the Unlock Protocol.
-In order to facilitate decision making, the Unlock DAO uses OpenZeppelin's Governor Contracts which can be found at these addresses on the Ethereum network:
+Collectively, Unlock Protocol Governance Token holders are members of the Unlock DAO.
+The Unlock DAO governs the Unlock Protocol.
+In order to facilitate decision-making, the Unlock DAO uses OpenZeppelin's Governor Contracts which can be found at these addresses on Base:

 Initial settings

-The governor contract has been configured with the following initial characteristics:
+The governor contract has been configured with the following characteristics:

 • Anyone can submit a proposal (no ownership threshold)